 Although it defines itself as a think tank, not as a pressure group, it can take a stand on issues that involve its responsibilities.
 An implication that it intends to maintain through the organization of reflection days on the evolution of practices, as well as on ethical issues specific to its disciplines.

-when necessary adapting to ensure its effectiveness.
+Since its foundation, the Academy has pursued its objectives in a spirit of continuity and openness, when necessary adapting to ensure its effectiveness.
 To this end, it organizes think tanks within which its members propose various initiatives aimed at providing the Academy with the means to support research, such as raising awareness of the importance and achievements of its disciplines by involving new media and new audiences.